Robert Pozen: Executive coaching

-In 2019, he started teaching a course on "Maximizing your Productivity" for corporations around the globe as well as for the MIT Executive Education program.
+In 2019, he started teaching a course on "Maximizing Your Personal Productivity" for corporations around the globe as well as for the MIT Executive Education program.
 Pozen is also an executive coach.
 His teachings are based on his 2019 research published by MIT News, "How does your productivity stack up?
 Survey results and research by MIT Sloan's Bob Pozen reveal common habits and skills among highly productive managers".
 In 2012, Pozen published his book "Extreme Productivity: Boost Your Results, Reduce Your Hours" (2012, Harper Business) which set the foundation for his coursework.

-In 2018, Pozen's work on Productivity at MIT was one of the top rated stories of the year.
+Board service

+Pozen joined the IFRS Foundation Trustees in January 2021.
+He is a member of the American Academy of Arts and Sciences, and has served as a director of Nielsen and Medtronic.